 Please note that the requirements for the retirement visa change regularly.

-For example, starting in 2019, it suddenly required you to have mandatory health insurance.
+For example, a few years ago, it suddenly required you to have mandatory health insurance.

 The financial requirements are also subject to change.